CodingInLondon/bitcoinmining-creative-uses/list.md

   - Twitter: [https://twitter.com/ScillingMining](https://twitter.com/ScillingMining)

 France
-- [4NK](https://4nkweb.com/?trk=public_post-text) Provides certification/timestamping services.
-Offsets the CO2 footprint of its nodes using methane capture from the wastewater treatment process.
+- [4NK](https://4nkweb.com/?trk=public_post-text) provides certification/timestamping services.
+They offset the CO2 footprint of their nodes using methane capture from the wastewater treatment process.
 - [Datafarm Energy](https://datafarmenergy.com/en/home-en/) builds infrastructure to collect gas from biowaste.
   - [the collected gas is sent to a bitcoin miner](https://youtu.be/q_rXb5x-DjQ?t=61) and [hot air from ASICs is re-used to heat-up greenhouses](https://youtu.be/q_rXb5x-DjQ?t=1845) as explained by Stephane Petibon at Surfin Bitcoin 2022.